 Here is a photo of Next of Kin visiting some kiddies home somewhere near Fleet I believe.
 In the back row, l to r, Pete Lambert, Frank Press, Paul Lambert, Margaret Hill (my mum) and Janet 'nut' Stephenson.
 I managed to find Nut on Facebook and made contact after over 40 years.
 She dropped by while visiting Bristol, where I now live, to say hello.
 An amazing meeting after so many years!
 In the photography, that is me sitting with a dulcimer and Paul's kid sister whose name I can't remember!

 We sang around the clubs in Farnborough, Aldershot, Guildford, and beyond and it was amazing.
 I am sure you can remember the musical inventiveness and creative bravery of those days?
-I sang quite a bit on my own, songs like Little Miss Ugly and Porcelain Dove, singers like Susie Paterson and Fiona Simpson were around, I have all the faces, but few names.
-Most have disappeared into history.
+I sang quite a bit on my own, songs like Little Miss Ugly and Porcelain Dove, singers like Susie Wadey, Susie Paterson and Fiona Simpson were around, I have all the faces, but few names.
+It was lovely to make contact again with Susie, still playing music, and Susie Paterson, living in London and bringing up a musical family by the sound of it!

 Frank and Pete eventually teamed up with a third guy, he sang a song something about a River flowing?
 I can't remember his name now.
 They formed Canticle while I was still in Farnborough, and through them I came to know Bill Boazman, an amazing singer/songwriter.